Terkwood/book/src/tech/adding_redis_streams_to_rust.md

 We're also very much open to fact-checking on our claims in this article, and interested in hearing criticisms of Redis Streams, if you have them!

+### Attribution

+Thank you to [Audrey](https://www.flickr.com/photos/audreyjm529/) for the [image used in the header](https://www.flickr.com/photos/98799884@N00/235458062).
+It is licensed under [CC by 2.0](https://creativecommons.org/licenses/by/2.0/).
+I cropped the image in order to make it fit a bit better as a header.